What Is an AI Perfume Advisor? A 2026 Field Guide

 - A Scent Lab where you create your own scent.
 Beyond discovery, Fragnatique lets you formulate your own perfume through guided creative prompts and exports an IFRA-aware manufacturing PDF, recipe, batch cost, sensory profile, allergen declaration, and 90-day aging prediction.
 The full feature set is covered on the Features page.

-Fragnatique is iOS-first, with Android in development.
+Fragnatique is available on iOS.
 Pricing is freemium: the scanner and Scent Lab are premium; matching, photo analysis, and the chatbot are free.

 When to trust the algorithm, and when not to